awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/ECCV-2018-STSN-eng.md

    However, video information can be used more powerfully than detecting objects in images because there is a lot of information that is basically missing from image information.
 In order to detect objects in video information, it is important to design a model that can effectively utilize the time-varying information contained in the video.

-   In previous studies, we used a method to create various post-processing steps and utilize this temporal information in the video, but this method did not allow End-to-End Learning to process with one neural network.
+   In previous studies, we used a method to make object detections coherent across time and utilize this temporal information in the video, but this method did not allow End-to-End Learning to process with one neural network.
 A recent study introduced a flow-based aggregation network to enable End-to-End Learning, which utilizes Optical Flow to find temporal correspondences and then aggregates features over temporal correspondences to detect objects in adjacent frames.
 But It also has the disadvantage of having to predict motion in addition to performing object detection.

    The disadvantages that may be encountered in designing the models revealed through these prior studies are summarized below.